Falsettos: Act II: Falsettoland

 It is 1981, two years later.
-Two new characters are introduced: Marvin's lesbian neighbors Dr. Charlotte, an internist, and Cordelia, a gentile caterer specializing in Jewish cuisine.
+Two new characters are introduced: Marvin's lesbian neighbors, Dr. Charlotte, an internist, and Cordelia, a gentile caterer who is beginning to attempt to offer Jewish cuisine.
 Marvin has not seen Whizzer for two years and has not gotten over him ("Falsettoland").
 Marvin observes that it's time for him to grow up and get over himself ("About Time").
 He has managed to maintain his relationship with Jason and now shares split custody of him with Trina, who has married Mendel.
 Marvin and Trina begin planning Jason's bar mitzvah, and each character has a different opinion regarding how it should be celebrated ("Year of the Child").
 Later, at Jason's Little League Baseball game, Jason ponders which girls he will invite to the bar mitzvah ("Miracle of Judaism").
 Whizzer arrives at the baseball game after being invited by Jason.
 Marvin cautiously asks Whizzer on a date just as Jason manages to hit the ball ("The Baseball Game").
 An interlude ends with everyone reflecting on how wonderful life is ("A Day in Falsettoland").
 Soon afterwards, Marvin and Trina argue at length about the logistics of the bar mitzvah ("The Fight").
 Jason wants to call it off because of all the arguing, and Mendel consoles him, telling him that hating his parents is normal for his age, but everyone eventually matures ("Everyone Hates His Parents").